flamendless/peeker/README.md

 [FFMPEG](https://ffmpeg.org/) is required.

-* For now Linux is fully supported.
-* Windows is partially supported (requires testing as I do not have a Windows machine)
+## NOTES

-* PR for other OS is welcome
+* Only Linux and Windows are supported for now.
+PRs for other OS are welcome :)